Authors: Dr. Athanasios Pallis and Dr. Jean-Paul Rodrigue

 - Autonomous management.
 The extent that the port managing body maintains and improves its capacity to act autonomously in developing and implementing its strategies.

-With ports being multifaceted entities, transparency is a multidimensional concept associated with information flows, formal disclosure policies, publication approaches, discussions and meetings with stakeholders, the related governmental departments, and the general public.
-Transparency applies to the various stages of a decision-making process from the conceptualization to the initiation of port development, operation and management strategies, the planning details of the decided actions (i.e., business plans, master plans, port works, environmental impact assessments, and governance resolutions), and then during the implementation phase, and evaluation of the produced outcomes that could result in a restart of port reform.
-The levels of transparency in each of these stages define the involvement and contribution of service providers, users, and stakeholders, determining the effectiveness of the decisions taken.
+With ports being multifaceted entities, transparency is a multidimensional concept associated with information flows, formal disclosure policies, publication approaches, discussions, and meetings with stakeholders, the related governmental departments, and the general public.
+Transparency applies to the various stages of a decision-making process from the conceptualization to the initiation of port development, operation and management strategies, the planning details of the decided actions (i.e., business plans, master plans, port works, environmental impact assessments, and governance resolutions), and then during the implementation phase, and the evaluation of the produced outcomes that could result in a restart of port reform.
+The levels of transparency at each of these stages define the involvement and contribution of service providers, users, and stakeholders, determining the effectiveness of the decisions taken.

 Four different dimensions need to be considered to realize whether the existing levels of transparency facilitate improvements in the governance, and ultimately the performance, of a given port: